ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-legend/index.md

 In the `vertical` orientation, the legend items are arranged using the minimum number of columns possible given the current dimension constraints.

 By default, when the legend is positioned to the `'right'` or `'left'` of a chart, it is rendered in a `vertical` orientation.
-The number of columns in a `vertical` legend increases as the height of a chart shrinks, as less legend items can be placed in a given column.
+The number of columns in a `vertical` legend increases as the height of a chart shrinks, as fewer legend items can be placed in a given column.

 ### Example: Vertical Legend Layout